 What temperature should milk be for frothing?

-Heat milk to 140-150°F for best results.
-This temperature allows proteins to trap air effectively without destroying the milk’s structure.
+Heat milk to 140-150°F for the best results.
+This temperature allows proteins to trap air properly without destroying the milk’s structure.

 Why won’t my milk froth properly?

-Common issues include using milk that’s too hot or cold, dirty equipment, or low-fat milk that lacks sufficient proteins for stable foam formation.
+Common issues include using milk that’s too hot or cold, dirty equipment, or low-fat milk that doesn’t have enough protein for stable foam.

 How long does frothed milk last?